-Carbon Monoxide (CO) is a highly poisonous gas.
-Moving Parts and electricity can cause severe personal injury or death.
-To reduce exposure to these hazards, always disable AGS before:
+Carbon Monoxide (CO), moving parts, and electricity can cause severe personal injury or death.
+To reduce exposure to these hazards, always disable AGS before

-- Sleeping in vehicle, unless equipped with a working Carbon Monoxide detector - 2.
-Parking vehicle in a garage or confined space - 3.
-Parking vehicle for storage - 4.
-Servicing generator, batteries or other electrical appliances - 5.
-Fueling vehicle
+- Sleeping in the vehicle, unless equipped with a working Carbon Monoxide detector. - 2.
+Parking the vehicle in a garage or confined space. - 3.
+Parking the vehicle for storage. - 4.
+Servicing the generator, batteries, or other electrical appliances. - 5.
+Fueling the vehicle.